 All times are expressed in 24-hour format, pertain to race weekend, and are listed in order of occurrence; dusk and dawn refer to "civil twilight" (sun six degrees below horizon).
-Times listed are for January 16, 2021.
+Times listed are for January 15, 2022.

 - Dawn 06:47

 - Sunrise 07:11

-- Moonrise 11:14 (moon phase: waning, ~34% illuminated)
+- Moonrise 04:28 (moon phase: nearly full, ~97% illuminated)

-- Sunset 18:12
+- Sunset 18:11

-- Dusk 18:36
+- Dusk 18:35

-- Moonset 23:33
+- Moonset 05:33 (Jan.
+16)

 The dense canopy covering much of the course leads to effectively shorter daylight hours.
-The moon will not provide much illumination for this year's race.
+Even with nearly a full moon, the moon will not provide much illumination through the canopy.
 Participants should anticipate needing artificial light for longer than indicated by the times listed above.